Prediction or forecast: don't make the mistake anymore!

 Or:

-- "Who predicts the exact score tonight?"
+- "Who forecasts the exact score tonight?"

 The verb makes the message more lively.
 It gives movement to the animation campaign and avoids constantly repeating "prediction contest."